PLATEAU

 We make sure they earn their fees.

 Big 4 firms bring scale, brand, and political cover.
+They also don't bring P²

 What they don't bring is someone in the room whose only interest is whether the answer is right.

-We work alongside Big 4 engagements — pressure-testing recommendations, surfacing what the junior team missed, and making sure the partner's slide deck
+We work alongside Big 4 engagements — pressure-testing recommendations, surfacing what the junior team missed, and making sure the partner's slide deck reflects reality before it reaches your board.

 Sometimes we're the reason the engagement stays on track.
 Sometimes we're the reason it doesn't happen.